Sir John Acton, 6th Baronet: Marriage and issue

-Death, burial & monument
+Death, burial and monument

 He died at Palermo on 12 August 1811, aged 75, and a "magnificent funeral was prepared for him; but during the procession, so tremendous a shower of rain came on, that the body remained abandoned in the street for a long time."

 Acton was buried in the church of Santa Ninfa dei Crociferi, where survives his wall monument, displaying sculpted (all in relief) his bust within a laurel circlet and antique trophy of arms above a pedimented sarcophagus in the form of a double-bodied winged Sphinx, inscribed in Latin as follows:

 DOM hic jacet Joannes Acton Angliae dynasta vere egenorum pater.
 Obiit pridie idus sextilis Anno Domini MDCCCXI aetatis suae LXXV ("To the greatest and best God.
 Here lies John Acton, from a dynasty of England, truly the father of the needy.
-He died on the first day of the Ides of the Sixth Month (i.e of the Roman year commencing in March, thus August) in the year of our Lord 1811, (in the year) of his age 75").
+He died on the first day of the Ides of the (i.e of the Roman year commencing in March, thus August) in the year of our Lord 1811, (in the year) of his age 75").